Jackson County,

 Jackson County Loose Court Papers

 Click on the above link for access to these records transcribed by Bonnie Parker and Mary Lu Johnson.
-Note: These transcriptions are coprighted (©) by Bonnie Parker and Mary Lu Johnson and can only be used for private genealogical research.
-They cannot be reproduced elsewhere without the approval in writing from Bonnie Parker and Mary Lu Johnson.
+Note: These transcriptions were originally copyrighted (©) by Bonnie Parker and Mary Lu Johnson, but later sold to The Jackson County Historical Society with the understanding they would remain on the USGenWeb/TNGenWeb site at no charge.
+The files on this site can only be used for private genealogical research.
+They cannot be reproduced elsewhere without the approval of the Jackson County Historical Society.

 Many thanks to Karra Porter for the Jackson County Chancery Court Cases Index (prior to 1860) she transcribed from microfilm.